trimstray/nginx-admins-handbook/README.md

   > I don't like duplicating the rules, but separate `listen` directives is certainly to help you maintain and modify your configuration.

+  > It's useful if you pin multiple domains to one IP address.
+This allows you to attach one listen directive (e.g. if you keep it in the configuration file) to multiple domains configurations.

 ###### Example

 ```bash